 I didn’t know what to make of Fukuoka at first.
 It’s a bit sterile in feel and lacking in the cultural attractions you’d expect from old Japan.
 Compared to more popular cities like Tokyo, Kyoto, and even Osaka, it felt more like a stopover, an entry point into Kyushu en route to more interesting destinations within the region.

 But after my second and third visits, the city did start to grow on me.
 After I stopped looking for the usual attractions I had come to expect from Japan, I found that Fukuoka had more to offer than originally thought.
-Being one of the largest cities in Japan, it’s a modern metropolis that runs at its own pace – busy but unhurried, slower than the more touristy cities but interesting enough to make me want to settle down there.
+Being one of the largest cities in Japan, it’s a modern metropolis that runs at its own pace – busy but unhurried, slower than the more touristy cities but interesting enough to make me want to come back.

 Fukuoka may not be what many people expect from Japan but in some ways, that can be a good thing.
 I hope this city guide gives you enough reason to visit.